dbpedia/distributed-extraction-framework/README.md

 You can replace `download-config-file` with `distributed/src/test/resources/li.download.properties`, after changing the `base-dir` option in the `li.download.properties` to a directory where you want to perform the dataset downloads and extractions.

 Before performing extractions you will need a config.properties file for general extraction configuration and a spark.config.properties file for Spark-specific configuration.
 Examples are given at `distributed/src/test/resources/`.
 The example config.properties has the setting `extractors=.PageIdExtractor,.RedirectExtractor`.
+You may add all the extractors to it, except InfoboxExtractor which won't work correctly (output will not match with that of the original framework) as yet because it maintains internal state during extraction.

 You need to edit the base-dir before continuing.

 The example `distributed/src/test/resources/spark.config.properties` file needs to be modified with a proper spark-home and spark-master (local[N] means N cores on the local node - you can change it to something like `spark://hostname:7077`)